mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 dropped, just dropped like a rock from days to two seconds or minutes, you know, and reliably so like predictably so.
 I wasn't even an engineering problem.
 It was like a support category problem.
-This made a huge impression on me, obviously, you know, like when I was leaning Facebook, I suddenly realized, you know, I no longer knew how to engineer without this stuff that we had built.
+This made a huge impression on me, obviously, you know, like when I was leaving Facebook, I suddenly realized, you know, I no longer knew how to engineer without this stuff that we had built.
 Like it had become so fundamental.